 At the Tokyo Conference in 2012, the international community pledged to continue to provide civilian aid to Afghanistan until 2024.
 This commitment was reaffirmed at the international conferences in London (2014) and in Brussels (October 2016).
 Since 2010, the German Government has substantially increased its support for civilian reconstruction and development in Afghanistan, particularly in the country’s northern provinces.
 German support focuses on the fields of poverty reduction, good governance and economic development as the bases for lasting stability and security.

-Currently, there are around 1,900 staff, including almost 160 German and international experts, working on behalf of the German Government in Afghanistan and employed by the two implementing organisations: KfW Development Bank and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+Currently, there are around 1,540 staff, including almost 110 German and international experts, working on behalf of the German Government for Afghanistan and employed by the two implementing organisations: KfW Development Bank and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (as of July 2017).
 Germany’s engagement in Afghanistan aims to build the Afghan people’s skills and capacities to the point where they are able to participate in and assume ownership of their country’s economic, social and political development and to develop their own potential.

 The following pages offer you an insight into German support for civilian reconstruction and development in Afghanistan.